Stable Systems with Power Law Conditions for Poisson Hail: Exponential Moments of the Maximal Numbers

-For convenience, we say two space-time points $(x,s)$ and $(y,t)$ are $n$-connected via $S_{n+1}$ neighbors, if there exists an n-admissible path with the initial point $(x',s)$ and the final point $(y',t)$, such that We should notice that a pair of $n$-connected points are also $n$-connected via $S_{n+1}$ neighbors, but not vice versa.
-The difference is the condition on end points, see \eqref{eq: ending points distance} and \eqref{eq: n-connected via $S_{n+1}$ neighbors}.
-In fact, we use Proposition \ref{lm: d>1 case} to obtain estimate for $n$-connected points via $S_{n+1}$ neighbors, see Lemma \ref{lm: regularity of kernel}.
+For convenience, we say two {time-space} points $(u,x)$ and $(v,y)$ are $n$-connected via \edts{some} $S_{n+1}$ neighbors, if there exists an n-admissible path with the initial point $(u,x')$ and the final point $(v,y')$, such that We should notice that a pair of $n$-connected points are also $n$-connected via \edts{some} $S_{n+1}$ neighbors, but not vice versa.
+The difference is the condition on end points, see \eqref{eq: ending points distance} and \eqref{eq: n-connected via $S_{n+1}$ neighbors}. \ledd{ Recall that $\lambda_{n+1} = \lambda S_{n+1}^{-(d+\alpha)}$.}